Rose Norman: Finding Lesbian Community in Alabama

 Recently, Erin Reid, who is Pam’s partner and who works at UAH, has been reestablishing our connection to the UAH Women’s Studies program, which is now called the Women’s, Gender, and Sexuality Studies program.
 They are interested in making some kind of a formal connection with our feminist chorus.
 We could become a non-affiliated organization that has an understanding or agreement with a UAH program.
 That will give us access to UAH facilities at no charge, which is a big deal.

-We’ve just recently been looking for a place to do a Winter Solstice concert, and the recital hall at UAH wasn’t available because is closed for the holidays.
+We’ve just recently been looking for a place to do a Winter Solstice concert, and the recital hall at UAH wasn’t available because the university is closed for the holidays.
 Once it’s closed, you can’t use their buildings.
 There’s this wonderful lodge at Monte Sano State Park that costs $800 for four hours, and you can’t reserve it for less than four hours.
 We decided to raise the $800 and do it.
 It’s a real stretch, because we never charge admission to our concerts.
 We rely on dues from chorus members, which barely covers renting rehearsal space.

 I used to get crushes on nuns in the movies.